knightmoves-curriculum/advanced-c-sharp/lessons/050-testing-exceptions/README.md

 `dotnet test`

-In the coding exercise you will write a unit test.
+In the coding exercise you will use Assert.Throws<>.

 ## Main Points
-- Unit tests often duplicate set up steps within each test method.
+- XUnit test cases fail when the code they are testing throws an exception because, by default, a test is expected to complete successfully without unexpected errors.
-- The best practice is to extract those common set up steps into a setup method.
+- The Assert.Throws<> method in XUnit is used to verify that a specific exception is thrown by a given piece of code, ensuring that expected failures are correctly handled in tests.

 ## Suggested Coding Exercise
-- Have students refactor common set up steps into the constructor.
+- Have students test code that throws an error.

 ## Building toward CSTA Standards:
 - Develop and use a series of test cases to verify that a program performs according to its design specifications (3B-AP-21) https://www.csteachers.org/page/standards